“My Patient is Suing Me for Malpractice. What Should I Do First?”

 2. Do Not Call or Contact the Patient, the Patient’s Family, or the Attorney

-Important: Although you may feel shock, anger, or distress about your patient’s medical complaint or injury, do not call or contact the patient or anyone related to the case to explain what happened, apologize, or for any reason.
+Important: Although you may feel shock, anger, or distress about your patient’s medical complaint or injury, DO NOT call or contact the patient or anyone related to the case to explain what happened, apologize, or for any reason.
 Anything you say may be used against you in court by the plaintiff’s attorney.

 3. Review the Patient’s Medical Records and Make Them Available